-When delivered with factory settings the A1 buzzer is active.
-You can set the A1 to a stealth mode in the Buzzer submenu which deactivates all sounds.
+When delivered with factory settings the A2's buzzer is active.
+You can set the A2 to a stealth mode in the Buzzer submenu which deactivates all sounds.
 However, switching off all alarm sounds requires the safety code 313 to prevent accidental deactivation.